anentropic/ocaml-spectrum/README.md

 ## TODOs

-- tests for all methods (`sprintf` and the lexer are tested currently)
+- tests for all methods (`sprintf` and the lexer are tested currently), property-based tests
 - publish the printer and capabilities-detection as separate opam modules?
 - expose variant types for use with explicit `mark_open_stag` and close calls?
 - auto coercion to nearest supported colour, for high res colours on unsupported terminals, as per `chalk`